ivanyu/hn-tldr-extension/README.md

 # Hacker News TL;DR

-A bring-your-own-key browser extension for summarizing Hacker News articles with LLMs.
+A bring-your-own-key browser extension for summarizing Hacker News articles with OpenAI and Anthropic LLMs.

 The extension will add the summarize buttons to the HN front page and article pages.
-Just provide your Anthropic (or soon OpenAI) API key and you're good to go.
+Just provide your Anthropic or OpenAI API key and you're good to go.

 ![Screenshot 1](screen1.png)